hkjeldsberg/kafka-docs/doks/tuning.md

 Common configuration options for consumers include:

-- fetch.min.bytes: The minimum amount of data to fetch in a request.
+- **fetch.min.bytes**: The minimum amount of data to fetch in a request.
 If there is not enough data to satisfy this requirement, the request will wait for more data before responding.
 Set this higher to get better throughput in some situations at the cost of some latency.
-- heartbeat.interval.ms: How often to send heartbeats to the consumer coordinator.
+- **heartbeat.interval.ms**: How often to send heartbeats to the consumer coordinator.
 Set this lower to allow a quicker rebalance response when a consumer joins or leaves the consumer group.
-- auto.offset.reset: What to do when the consumer has no initial offset
+- **auto.offset.reset**: What to do when the consumer has no initial offset
     - latest: Start at the latest record.
     - earliest: Start with the earliest record.
     - none: Throw an exception when there is no existing offset data.
-- enable.auto.commit: Periodically commit the current offset in the background.
+- **enable.auto.commit**: Periodically commit the current offset in the background.
 Use this to determine whether you want to handle offsets manually or automatically